Tiwari-priya16/CodeForge-Online-Coding-Platform/README.md

-⚡** CodeForge — Online Coding Platform **
+⚡ CodeForge — Online Coding Platform

-CodeForge is a full-stack online coding platform inspired by platforms like LeetCode, designed to provide users with an interactive environment to practice programming problems, submit solutions, and track their coding activity.
+CodeForge is a full-stack coding platform inspired by LeetCode, built to practice programming problems, submit solutions, and track progress.

-The platform also includes an administrative dashboard for managing coding problems, platform content, notices, and other activities.
+It also includes an admin dashboard to manage problems, users, and platform content.

-«🚀 Built as a full-stack development project to explore real-world web application architecture, authentication, role-based access, backend APIs, database management, and online code evaluation.»
+«🚀 Built to explore real-world full-stack development, authentication, APIs, databases, system design, and code evaluation infrastructure using a self-hosted execution engine.»

 ---